Market Transition from Low to High Gas

 - Quality assurance

-These tasks have to be planned and followed up on.
+These tasks have to be planned and monitored.

 Creating Registration Tasks

-The devices are registered prior to the transition phase in order to plan future modifications.
+Devices are registered prior to the transition phase in order to plan future modifications.
 Relevant information and associated data includes affected gas connections, corresponding meter points, meters and gas devices.
-In addition, base and movement data is recorded as well.
-Usually this data is not available in the IT-system and has to be imported into the Lovion database via standard interfaces for ERP-systems, GIS and EDM-systems.
+In addition, master and movement data is recorded.
+Usually, this data is not available in the IT system and has to be imported into the Lovion database via standard interfaces for ERP systems, GIS and EDM systems.

-Spatial data from GIS can be used to carry out georeferenced tasks, e.g. tasks within a district etc. These also include topological information about the gas network.
+Spatial GIS data can be used to carry out georeferenced tasks, e.g. tasks within a district etc. These also include topological information about the gas network.

 The information and transition timetable includes affected people from the source system.
 These include connected customers, energy customers, device operators as well as tenants and property owners.

 A registration task always refers to one gas connection.
-First the task is created based on its source data, before it can be terminated in Lovion and assigned a resource.
-Tasks which lie within close proximity to one another and have a similar timeframe are combined into work packages.
+First, the task is created based on its source data before it is assigned a resource and terminated in Lovion.
+Tasks which lie in close proximity to one another and have a similar timeframe are combined into work packages.
 This eliminates unnecessary travel times.
 Appointments for evaluating devices can be planned as scheduled tasks.
-In addition, serial post-notifications for scheduled tasks can be created and documented in Lovion.
+In addition, serial post notifications for scheduled tasks can be created and documented in Lovion.

 The registration task can be carried out by the gas supply company or a service provider.
-Equipment is registered with the help of the DVGW-Device Database.
+Equipment is registered with the help of the DVGW device database.
 Information regarding registered devices (currently about 17 000) is also available on mobile devices and online.
-With the help of quick filters, devices can be matched quickly and accurately.
+With the help of quick filters, devices can be matched efficiently and accurately.